nickthorpe71/premier-coding-challenge/README.md

 https://premier-coding-challenge.vercel.app/

 ## Intro
-This application uses the Google Maps API directions endpoint and built in optimization function to calculate the fastest rouve from a start location, to 6 waypoints and back to the start location.
-This method considers distance, time, and other factors to get the fastest time per googles documentation.
+This application uses the Google Maps API directions endpoint and built in optimization function to calculate the fastest route from a start location, to 6 waypoints and back to the start location.

-The alternative solution I found was to use the distance matrix endpoint and determine all possible distances from each waypoint to the others.
-This would require a graph algorithm on the server where the nodes are the destinations and the edges are weighted by distance.

 ## Local Setup
 This is not necessary, but if you would like to run the client and server locally, follow these steps.